 In case you don’t know the ransomware name, you can click on “I don’t know the ransomware name” option.
 The tool will prompt the user to select a target file to be decrypted.
-The tool tries to automatically identify the ransomware-based on the file signature.
+The tool tries to automatically identify the ransomware based on the file signature.

 In the second step, you need to select the file or folder on your PC to perform the decryption process.
 The tool can either attempt to decrypt a single file or all files in a folder and its sub-folders by using recursive mode.
 By clicking “Select & Decrypt”, choose a folder or a file and click OK to start the decrypting process.

 In further steps, the Trend Micro Ransomware File Decryptor starts decrypting the files based on their file extension names.
 In the case of some ransomware file extensions, the tool may ask you to provide additional information about the files.
-At some times, you will be provided with two files; one infected file and second, matching non-infected file if there is an available backup copy.
+At some times, you will be provided with two files; one infected file and a second, matching non-infected file if there is an available backup copy.
 At this stage, you can select which file to be processed.
-Ideally, larger sized file should be selected; which clearly means it consists of more data.
+Ideally, the larger-sized file should be selected; which clearly means it consists of more data.

 Once the scan and decryption process is finished, the UI will show the results.
-The results include details such as duration of the scan, the number of infected files and number of decrypted files.
+The results include details such as the duration of the scan, the number of infected files and the number of decrypted files.
 At this stage, you can see the encrypted files’ location.
 The fixed file will have the same name of the original file with “_fixed” appended to the file name and will be placed in the same location.